 You should also log and monitor the errors you receive from the Mailchimp API and adjust your code if any are persistent.
 Consult the Errors documentation for information about common errors as well as a glossary.

-To showcase your integration in the Integrations Directory, you must be a Mailchimp Integration Partner.
+To showcase your integration in the Mailchimp Marketplace, you must be a Mailchimp Integration Partner.
 In addition to getting your integration in front of millions of Mailchimp users, you’ll gain access to premium email support and chat assistance, and receive exclusive partner-branded assets.

 Before applying to be a partner, your integration must meet a series of requirements (see below).
 Once you submit your application, we’ll review and test your integration to verify it meets the requirements and to ensure it works as intended.